nfdi4plants/BOAT-Builder-for-Ontology-Annotation-Tables/README.md

 ## Documentation

-A documentation can be found on the [tool's website](https://nfdi4plants.github.io/BOAT-Builder-for-Ontology-Annotation-Tables/#/Help).
+A documentation can be found on the [boat website](https://nfdi4plants.github.io/BOAT-Builder-for-Ontology-Annotation-Tables/#/Help).

 # Information for developers